ljvmiranda921/multilinguality-at-the-edge/README.md

 # Multilinguality at the Edge: Developing Language Models for the Global South

-This repository contains all the experiments for the Multilingual Edge LLM project.
+This repository contains all the experiments and analyses for the paper ["Multilinguality at the Edge: Developing Language Models for the Global South"]().
-The first portion of this work as a survey, which looks at existing literature in multilingual and efficient NLP to condense a potential recipe for multilingual edge LLMs.

 ## Installation & Usage